ByteCatch-Games/Textemon-game-/README.md

 Copy code
 main.py
 This will launch the game and you can start playing!

+# OR

+You can dowwnload the latest release of the game.
+Then take the .py file titled TextemonGame and run it in python.
 # How to Play🎮

 In Textémon, you play as a Pokémon trainer who must explore the world, catch and train Pokémon, and battle with other trainers to become the best trainer around.